 - Next, roll out the upper two corners, so they are squared rather than rounded.

 - Then, roll out the lower two corners.
 The dough now should look like a vertical rectangle.

 - Make sure the dough is an even thickness from the center to the edges.
-If the edges are slightly thick or see any air bubbles, use the heel of your hand to press down or pop any bubbles on the edges of the rolled-out dough.
-The rectangle should be roughly 21 cm x 26 cm (8 in. x 10 in.).
+If the edges are slightly thick or have air bubbles, use the heel of your hand to press down the thick parts or pop any bubbles on the edges.
+The rectangle should be roughly 21 x 26 cm (8 x 10 in.).
 Tip: I noticed from my own experience that if I don’t roll out the dough evenly at this stage, it affects the shape when I roll up the dough later.

 - Fold the dough in thirds, starting with the right third.
 Bring the dough to the left one-third line, lightly and gently pressing the edge down so it stays in place.
 Next, fold the left third of the dough, overlapping the edge of the right third by two-thirds.
 The edge of the left third should be slightly past the center line.
-Tip: If the dough sticks to the work surface, gently detach; do not pull, or else the surface of the dough will not become smooth.
+Tip: If the dough sticks to the work surface, detach it gently; do not pull, or else the surface of the dough will not be smooth.
 Always gently handle your dough with care and do not stress the dough.